-How widely accepted is bitcoin today?
+How is bitcoin mined, exactly?

 Informative thank you – I have been looking at the 3iq fund bit then it made the sharp increase before I could act – so monitoring for now.